Infant/Toddler Teacher Assistant

-- Potential job outcomes: Infant/toddler support teacher
+- Potential job outcomes: Infant/toddler teacher assistant

 You’ll take courses focused on areas such as child development; infant/toddler programs; principles of early childhood curriculum; and health, nutrition and safety.
 Additionally, you’ll get hands-on experience working with children at the Harper College Early Childhood Laboratory School, an on-site preschool, where you’ll train under the guidance of certified education professionals.

 Credit earned for this certificate can be applied to the Early Childhood Education A.A.S.
 Degree at Harper College.

 This 15 credit-hour certificate program will qualify students for the Illinois Infant Toddler Credential - Level 2.
 Students will need to complete an IL Gateways application.
 This certificate will provide an assistant teacher in a licensed child care facility with basic knowledge in infant/toddler care and education.

 |ECE 101||Introduction to Early Childhood Education||3|

 Description: Provides an overview of early childhood care and education, including the basic values, structure, organization and programming.
 Examination of the student’s personal qualities in relationship to expectations of the field.
 Directed observation in a variety of programs and settings.
 Fifteen (15) hours of observation required.
 (NOTE: The program’s health requirements must be completed prior to observation.)